anuragsidana/example-android/README.md

 2. Replace `YOUR_PUBLISHABLE_KEY` with your Hypertrack API key in `ExampleAppApplication.java` [here](https://github.com/hypertrack/example-android/blob/master/app/src/main/java/com/hypertrack/example_android/ExampleAppApplication.java#L19).
 3. Setup a Google Maps API key.
 More info [here](https://developers.google.com/maps/documentation/android-api/start) and the steps to get an API key are [here](https://developers.google.com/maps/documentation/android-api/start#step_4_get_a_google_maps_api_key).
 4. Add the API key to the manifest [here](https://github.com/hypertrack/example-android/blob/master/app/src/main/AndroidManifest.xml#L46).
-5. Run in emulator.
+5. Run in emulator or directly on a phone either by connecting to your computer or by creating an APK and then installing it manually.
 You might need to enable the location permission: see [how](readme-imgs/location.gif).
+You also will need to follow [these steps](https://developer.android.com/studio/run/emulator.html#extended) for the emulator.
+6. Once you assign an Action on the app you will see that appear on the [Dashboard](https://dashboard.hypertrack.com/live/actions).
+You will also be able to view a replay of the user's travels.

 ## Documentation
 For detailed documentation of the methods and customizations, please visit the official [docs](https://docs.hypertrack.com/).